HumanCellAtlas/dcp-community/charters/UploadService/charter.md

 * Upload Service libraries for programming languages unlikely to see use within the DCP or community

 ## Milestones
-* EOY 2018 - Scale validated with metrics set by DCP PM; (stretch) develop plan to transition Upload Service to EBI
+* EOY 2018 - Scale validated with metrics set by DCP PM; (stretch) develop plan to transition Upload Service to Ingest Module
-* EH1 2019 - Transition to EBI complete
+* EH1 2019 - Transition to Ingest Module complete

 ## Roles